 The Delta ecosystem is characterized by a Mediterranean climate, extraordinary biodiversity, and endemism that persists despite substantial human modifications to the landscape that have occurred since reclamation began in the 1800s.
-These modifications have altered the Delta's ecosystem to one that is highly managed yet remains productive.
+These modifications have altered the Delta's ecosystem to a highly managed, heavily compromised state compared to its historical condition.
+Despite these changes, it remains an important resource for resident and migratory species.

-Existing Delta habitats include waters-tidal and fluvial mainstream channels, smaller channels, open water, freshwater ponds, and lakes; freshwater emergent wetlands-brackish, tidal and non-tidal; willow thickets; willow riparian scrub and shrub systems; valley foothill riparian; seasonal wetlands; vernal pools; dunes; grasslands; managed wetlands; agricultural lands; and urban/ruderal areas.
+Existing Delta habitats include waters-tidal and fluvial mainstream channels, smaller channels, open water, freshwater ponds, and lakes; freshwater emergent wetlands-brackish, freshwater, tidal and non-tidal; willow thickets; willow riparian scrub and shrub systems; valley foothill riparian; seasonal wetlands; vernal pools; dunes; grasslands; managed wetlands; agricultural lands; and urban/ruderal areas.
 These habitats host a wide range of endemic plant communities, while supporting important migratory corridors for native fish, wildlife, and birds.
 The Delta is an important stop along the Pacific Flyway for hundreds of species of migratory and overwintering birds.
-The Suisun Marsh and Yolo Bypass are designated as Important Bird Areas of global importance and the Delta is designated as an Important Bird Area of state importance by the National Audubon Society.
+The Suisun Marsh and Yolo Bypass are designated as Important Bird Areas of global importance and the Delta is designated as an Important Bird Area of state importance by the National Audubon Society (Cooper 2004).
 Waterfowl are abundant in the seasonal wetland and agricultural areas of the Delta and regularly flooded agricultural lands support tens of thousands of shorebirds and hundreds of thousands of waterfowl.

-Land reclamation, levee building, river channelization and diversion, and land use conversions have altered much of the historical Delta landscape and resulted in habitat loss, fragmentation, and disconnection of wetlands, rivers, floodplain terraces, and upland areas.
-These alterations have reduced the natural resiliency of the aquatic and terrestrial species that inhabit the Delta's riparian and wetland ecosystems (SFEI-ASC 2015; SFEI-ASC 2016).
+Land reclamation, levee building, river channelization and diversion, and land use conversion have altered much of the historical Delta landscape and resulted in habitat loss, fragmentation, and disconnection of wetlands, rivers, floodplain terraces, and upland areas.
+These alterations have reduced the natural resiliency of the aquatic and terrestrial species that inhabit the Delta's riparian and wetland ecosystems (SFEI-ASC 2014, 2016).
 Further, impacts to both the upstream watershed and the Pacific Ocean and San Francisco Bay have resulted in degraded freshwater flows, water quality, and critical habitats necessary for various life stages of species outside the Delta.
 Non-native invasive species have also become more problematic due to habitat fragmentation and modification in the Delta.
 Delta ecosystems are stressed under current conditions and climate change will further stress species as climate variability exceeds conditions that species have adapted to over time (see Section 5.3).
 In addition, restoring natural conditions and providing adequate habitat for species to adapt will be challenging given the substantial land use changes that have occurred historically, presence of deeply subsided Delta islands, competing demands for freshwater flows, and urbanization in the Delta.